-NFPA 1033 4.7.1 Prepare a written report, given investigative findings, documentation, and a specific audience, so that the report accurately reflects the investigative findings, is concise, expresses the investigator's opinion, contains facts and data that the investigator relies on in rendering an opinion, contains the reasoning of the investigator by which each opinion was reached, and meets the needs or requirements of the intended audience(s).
+NFPA 1033 4.7.1 Prepare a written report, given investigative findings, so that the report accurately reflects the facts, data, and scientific principles on which the investigator relied; clearly identifies and expresses the investigator's opinions and conclusions; and contains the reasoning by which each opinion or conclusion was reached in order to meet the requirements of the intended audience(s).

-(A) Requisite Knowledge.
-Elements of writing, typical components of a written report, and types of audiences and their respective needs or requirements.

-(B) Requisite Skills.
+- (A) Requisite Knowledge.
+Elements of writing, typical components of a written report, and types of audiences and their respective needs or requirements. - (B) Requisite Skills.
 Writing skills, ability to analyze information and determine the reader's needs or requirements.